pwcberry/brunsnik-net-OLD/src/poetry/on-this-day-bulging-with-sunshine.md

 # On this day bulging with sunshine

-Brain’s out-of-sync with the fresh photons
+Brain's out-of-sync with the fresh photons
 bouncing through the kitchen
 with a smell of molten butter